gitter-lab/metl-sim/README.md

     ```
 3. Select the lowest energy structure generated in the previous step.

-The main script for this pipeline is [prepare.py](code/prepare.py).
+The main script for this pipeline is [prepare.py](code/prepare.py), and it will run the above steps for you (no need to do it manually).

 ### Example

 Let's prepare [2qmt.pdb](pdb_files/raw_pdb_files/2qmt.pdb) for use with Rosetta.
 This PDB file was downloaded from [Protein Data Bank](https://www.rcsb.org/structure/2QMT) and is located at `pdb_files/raw_pdb_files/2qmt.pdb`.

-Make sure the `rosettafy` conda environment is active.
+Make sure the `metl-sim` conda environment is active.
 Then, call the following command from the root directory of this repository.

 ```commandline